kweav/prepwork_revamp/docs/09-print-every-line.md

 Finally, within your Python script, you should have the three lines of code together which makes our complete intended goal code -- code that prints every line in a file.

-**Use the command line to run the Python script and look at the output.**
+**Use the command line or the Run button in the online interface to run the Python script and look at the output.**

 ## Complete Intended Goal Code